August 25 - 30, 2024

 In this generative writing workshop, you will explore how the sensory details of food can help us unlock our most fertile memories.

 We’ll eat well, and we’ll write every day.
 We’ll also read and study short works by a variety of writers who’ve used food as a narrative tool, from M. F. K. Fisher to Diana Abu-Jaber, Francis Lam, and Kiese Laymon.
-And when we’re not writing, reading, or sharing artful meals, we’ll immerse ourselves in the physical world of the ranch with daily hikes and horseback riding.
+And when we’re not writing, reading, or sharing artful meals, we’ll immerse ourselves in the physical world of the ranch with horseback riding and time outdoors.

 This workshop is for creative nonfiction writers of all kinds: narrative food writers, sure, but also cookbook authors, memoirists, essayists, journal-keepers.
 There are no prerequisites, and all levels of skill and experience are welcome.
-Please come with pen and paper (and a laptop, if you like), a love of language and writing, a willingness to explore the landscape on horseback and on foot, and a sense of curiosity about your life.
+Please come with pen and paper (and a laptop, if you like), a love of language and writing, and a willingness to explore the landscape on horseback and on foot.
 You’ll leave at the end of the week with the beginnings of several pieces of writing, and maybe one or two finished pieces.
 Together we’ll write the stories that only we can tell.

-Molly Wizenberg is the bestselling author of three memoirs: The Fixed Stars, A Homemade Life, and Delancey.
-Her work has appeared in The Guardian, Lit Hub, The Washington Post, Bon Appetit, and elsewhere.
-From 2004 to 2019, she wrote the James Beard Award-winning blog Orangette.
-Molly lives in Seattle and teaches writing around the world.
+Molly Wizenberg is the New York Times-bestselling author of three memoirs: The Fixed Stars, A Homemade Life, and Delancey.
+She wrote the James Beard Award-winning blog Orangette from 2004 to 2019, and her work has appeared in The Guardian, The Washington Post, Bon Appetit, The Art of Eating, Cherry Bombe, and elsewhere.
+She is a co-host of the weekly food-and-comedy podcast Spilled Milk.
+Molly lives in Seattle and teaches workshops on memoir around the world

 $3220 includes all activities, instruction, and meals.
 Tax and gratuity not included.